* This policy will be reviewed as necessary at OCU Novel Coronavirus Emergency Task Force meetings.

 Access to university facilities for research activities by faculty members (including researchers, graduate and undergraduate students) has been designated as “Restriction Level 1 (minimum level)" since 1 July, according to the guidelines for research activities at OCU.

 With maximum consideration of spreading infection, students, researchers and research staff (those involved in the research office) are encouraged to conduct their research activities at home as much as possible and minimize their time spent in places where their research actually takes place.
 When conducting research activities using university facilities, please follow the compliance rules and check the health conditions of those who enter and exit the laboratories making a record on the WEB system (研活くん).

-For the time being, events (including academic conferences) hosted by OCU and OCU research centers should be held online regardless of the number of participants.
-Events that cannot be held online are to be canceled or postponed.
-Meetings such as briefing sessions and workshops with participants exclusively from the OCU community, are permitted under the following guidelines to prevent infections:
+For the time being, events hosted by OCU and OCU research centers should be held online regardless of the number of participants.

 • The number of participants must be less than half of the capacity.

 • Food and drinks should not be provided.